Using the AWS-CLI to set instance

 Create the file system in the volume, mount it to the first instance then create a file.

 In this section, I met a lot of troubles to create the file system.
-After command format
+After command format, I got the DISK device-name is ‘c1t2144d0’.

 In the OmniOS, I create a UFS file system.
 The OmniOS also support ZFS, but the creation of ZFS is more complecate than UFS.